hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 (#axot-connection-and-message-handling) IXoT clients and servers SHOULD use EDNS0 Keepalive [RFC7828] to establish the connection timeouts to be used.

-In the original definition of IXFR, there arguably is an implicit assumption (probably unintentional) that a TCP connection is used for one and only one IXFR request.
-Indeed, several open source implementations currently take this approach.
-An IXoT server MUST be able to handle multiple IXFR requests on a single TLS connection (for the same and different zones), as well as to handle other query/response transactions over it.
+An IXoT server MUST be able to handle multiple IXoT requests on a single XoT connection (for the same and different zones).
+It MAY also handle other query/response transactions over it if it also supports DoT.

+TODO: Specify server and client behavior if other traffic not supported.

-IXoT clients SHOULD re-use an existing open TLS connection when making any new IXoT request to the same primary, and for issuing SOA queries, instead of opening a new connection.
-(Non-IXoT traffic can also use an open TLS connection.)
-The number of TLS connections between a secondary and primary SHOULD be minimized.
+IXoT clients SHOULD re-use an existing open XoT connection when making any new IXoT request to the same primary, and for issuing SOA queries, instead of opening a new connection.
+The number of XoT connections between a secondary and primary SHOULD be minimized.

 Valid reasons for not re-using existing connections are the same as those described in (#axot-connection-and-message-handling)

-If no TLS connections are currently open, IXoT clients MAY send SOA queries over UDP, TCP or TLS.
+If no XoT connections are currently open, IXoT clients MAY send SOA queries over UDP, TCP or TLS.

-An IXoT client SHOULD pipeline IXFR requests for different zones on a single TLS connection.
+An IXoT client SHOULD pipeline IXFR requests for different zones on a single XoT connection.
 An IXoT server SHOULD respond to those requests as soon as the response is available i.e. potentially out of order.

 ### Condensation of responses

-QUESTION: Since this is a new specification should there be a requirement that IXoT servers are RECOMMENDED to condense responses as described in Section 6 of [RFC1995].
-[RFC1995] document says this is optional and MAY be done.
-Whilst it does add complexity to generating response it can significantly reduce the size of responses and will have implications for padding.
+[@RFC1995] says condensation of responses is optional and MAY be done.
+Whilst it does add complexity to generating responses it can significantly reduce the size of responses.
+However any such reduction might be offset by increased message size due to padding.
+This specification does not update the optionality of condensation.

 ### Padding of IXoT responses